lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial4/tutorial.rst

 ..  container:: figurelegend

-    a) Pressure, :math:`p`, of the nanosheared electrolyte system as a function of the time, :math:`t`.  b) Distance between the walls, :math:`\Delta z`, as a function of :math:`t`.
+    Figure: a) Pressure, :math:`p`, of the nanosheared electrolyte system as a function of the time, :math:`t`.  b) Distance between the walls, :math:`\Delta z`, as a function of :math:`t`.